dinesh-veer/some-samples-springboot/AuthTokenGeneration/README.md

-# AuthTokenGeneration

-This is a minimal Spring Boot application demonstrating token-based authentication using Java JWT (JJWT).
-It provides a simple mechanism to issue a token on login and validate it on subsequent secured requests.
-The application also includes a basic HTML UI.

-## Overview

-This project covers:

-* JWT-based login and authentication
-* Secured endpoint to fetch user-specific data
-* Basic in-memory user storage (hardcoded credentials)
-* Simple HTML interface (`index.html`) for testing login and token access
+Here's your enhanced `README.md` file with clear sections and symbols/emojis for better readability and presentation:

 ---

+# 🔐 AuthTokenGeneration

+A minimal Spring Boot app that demonstrates **JWT-based authentication**.
+It includes token issuance on login and secure data access via token validation.
+A basic HTML UI is also provided for testing.

+---

+## 📋 Overview

+This project includes:

+* ✅ JWT login authentication
+* 🔒 Secured endpoint to retrieve user data
+* 👤 Hardcoded in-memory user credentials
+* 🌐 Simple front-end UI (`index.html`)

+---

-## Endpoints
+## 🚀 Endpoints

-### 1. `POST /api/login`
+### 🔑 `POST /api/login`

-Generates a JWT token if the provided username and password are valid.
+Generates a JWT token upon successful login.

 **Request Body:**